bruceferguson3/Alcove/readme.md

 ## Getting Started
 To run Alcove in your localhost:
 * Register to use [Google Maps Platform](https://developers.google.com/maps/documentation/javascript/get-api-key) geolocation API
- + Add environmental variable for Google Maps API key to [CONFIG?
-ENV?] file in [ROOT DIRECTORY?
-CLIENT DIRECTORY?]
 * Register to use [RapidAPI RedLine Zip Code](https://rapidapi.com/redline/api/redline-zipcode/) API
- + [ IS THERE A SECRET PLACE FOR THE ZIP CODE API KEY?]
+* Add environmental variables for Google Maps API key and RedLine Zip Code API key to .env file in root directory.
-* Add username and password for MongoDB to [SECRET CONFIG FILE?]
+* Add username and password for MongoDB to dbConfig file in server directory.

 From the terminal in the index directory:
 ```